jfreeze/horizon/docs/deploying-with-horizon.md

     ]
   }
 ]
-Horizon.NginxConfig.send(projects, user, host, action: :restart)
+Horizon.NginxConfig.send(projects, user_host, action: :restart)
 ```

-If you want to add a second application `my_app2` to the same application cluster, you can add it to the `projects` list and call `Horizon.NginxConfig.send/4` again.
+If you want to add a second application `my_app2` to the same application cluster, you can add it to the `projects` list and call `Horizon.NginxConfig.send/3` again.

 > When running multiple applications on the same host, ensure that the ports are unique for each application.